 - damage from injury or surgery

-that strain your body and may cause a hernia (especially if your muscles are weak) include:
+that strain your body and may cause a hernia, especially if your muscles are

-- being pregnant (puts pressure on your abdomen)
+- being pregnant, which puts pressure on your abdomen)

-- being constipated (causes you to strain when
+- being constipated, which causes you to strain when

 - heavy weight lifting